minhajthekhan/minhajthekhan.github.io/content/posts/specifications.md

 }
 ```

-At this point, you can also fetch all the legos and filter them through
-the specification

-OR better yet, move the query, closer to the business specification
+We can also now add an API on top of the `Specification`
+so that the repository can use it to _select a subset of objects based on given criteria._

 ```go
 func (s *LegoSpecification) AsSQL() (query string, args []any) {